 Effective January 1, 2015, newly hired employees will be eligible to enroll in benefits after one month of employment and will continue to be eligible for benefits through the end of the year in which the second anniversary of their start date occurs.
-Thereafter, they will be treated as "ongoing employees" and their eligibility and contribution rates will be determined based on their hours during the Look Back Period.
+Thereafter, they will be treated as "ongoing employees" and their eligibility and contribution rates will be determined based on their Eligible Hours during the period from October 3rd to October 2nd of the preceding year (the "Look Back Period").
 For example, a Fleet Service Clerk or Agent hired on March 3, 2015 will be eligible for benefits on April 3, 2015 and will remain eligible through December 31, 2017.
-The annual analysis of hours performed prior to the annual enrollment occurring in fall 2017 will review the hours credited from October 3, 2016 through October 2, 2017 to determine eligibility for coverage during 2018.
+The annual analysis of Eligible Hours credited from October 3, 2016 through October 2, 2017 to determine eligibility for coverage during 2018.